yuzie007/mpltern/docsrc/notes_for_implementation.rst

 and is already rotated by 90 degrees for the ``XTick``.

-To make a tilted tick marker, Mpltern rotates and scales the default one in the ``TernaryTick._tilt_marker`` method.
+To make a tilted tick marker, mpltern rotates and scales the default one in the ``TernaryTick._tilt_marker`` method.
 When tilting the tick-marker, we must also re-apply the above rotation and the scaling to it.